menchel/mathematica-prolog-interpreter/README.md

 1) A working tokenizer.
 Gets input, and transfers it to known tokens. `cd tokenizer && tokenizer.wl`
 2) A working parser.
 Get the output from the tokenizer, and creates an AST. `cd parser && EBNFParser.wl.wl`
 3) A working dictionary creator.
 Get the output from the parser, and use facts and rules in a dictionary. `cd dictionary && dictionaryCreator.wl`
+4) A working renamer.
+Replaces the names of variables to prevent collision. `cd renamer && renamer.wl`
+5) A working unify.
+Makes substitutions to help reslove conflicts. `cd unify && unify.wl`

 ## Next to come👀:
-1) Full eval implementation.
-     - get the parsed contect.
-     - If fact:
-         - search correctness.👍
-     - If rule:
-          - add to the environment. 🏞️
+1) Create a resolver to solve goals.
 2) Full REPL:🤩
        - READ- get lines from a .pl file.
-       - EVAL- use the eval function to process (after tokenizer+parser).
+       - EVAL- use the resolver function to process (after tokenizer+parser).
        - PRINT- print to the screen the output.
        - LOOP- continue to read.